chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/collections/configure.md

 # Configuring Chroma Collections

 Chroma collections have a `configuration` that determines how their embeddings index is constructed and used.
-We use default values for these index configurations that should give you great performance for most use-cases out-of-the-box.
+We use default values for these index configurations that should give you great performance for most use cases out-of-the-box.

 The [embedding function](../embeddings/embedding-functions) you choose to use in your collection also affects its index construction, and is included in the configuration.